singh3abhi/Learn-Git/README.md

 11. `git restore --staged <file>` -> it removes file from changes from staging area to the working area. this only works if changes are in your staging area

-12. Diff between git rm and git restore
+12. `Diff between git rm and git restore`
     ans: if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area or staging area then we git restore.

 13. `git diff commit1 commit2` -> gives the difference of all file changes between two commits

-14 `git commit -m "<your commit message>"` -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command
+14. `git commit -m "<your commit message>"` -> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command

 15. `git remote` -> list down all the remote connection names